ndpp/ndpp/docs/source/methods/introduction.rst

 scattering moments, the :math:`f_{n,MT}(E',E,\mu)` is tabulated in the ACE file as a function of the incoming energy, :math:`E'`.
-If this continuous functional form is tallied instead of a discrete event (like with an analog estimator), the tally will see an increase in the rate of convergence, as discussed in `Moment Tally`_.
+If this continuous functional form is tallied instead of a discrete event (like with an analog estimator), the tallies' rate of convergence will increased, as discussed in `Moment Tally`_.

 However, these functions exist in various, non-concise forms within the ACE data.
 To convert these functions to a consistent and concise format such as